DAR Birthday Celebration

 Mary White, trumpeter, accompanied all music.
 She also played a special Anthem, Chester, which was considered the National Anthem, during the Revolutionary era and our first National Anthem.
 Chester was written by William Billings in 1770.

-The NSDAR was founded in 1890 To perpetuate the memory of ancestors who fault to make this country free and independent.
+The NSDAR was founded in 1890 To perpetuate the memory of ancestors who fought to make this country free and independent.
 The DAR is a non profit, non political volunteer woman's service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education for children.
 Each member has proven lineage to a Patriot, one who has fought or aided or assisted in the Revolutionary War .

 The Head of Elk, or Elk Landing, became historic in the American Revolution as the focal point for the transportation of troops, food, animals, armaments, etc, and was in a key position, geographically speaking, to the armies of the Northern and Southern colonies and was a thoroughfare for the troops of both sides, traveling by land or water.
 Elk Landing was a frequent stopping place for Washington, Lafayette, Rochambeau, Howe and others .
 There are authentic recorded visitings of these gentleman in the town.